joelparkerhenderson/wordbooks/pages/economic-moat/index.md

 # Economic moat

-An economic moat is a term used to describe a company's competitive advantage over its competitors.
+An economic moat describes a company's competitive advantage over its competitors.
 The term "moat" comes from a moat surrounding a castle to keep out intruders.
-An economic moat helps protect a company's market share, profitability, and growth prospects from external threats.
+An economic moat protects a company's market share, profitability, and growth prospects from external threats.

 There are a variety of economic moats: